Yongjiao/Slogo-Programming-Language-Console/DESIGN.md

 		// TODO: implement other parameter, such as color, etc.
 	}

-	public void drawLine(Point p1, Point p2){
+	// called whenever turtle moves; checks with Pen class if status of pen is up or down public void drawLine(Point p1, Point p2){
 		// TODO: draw a line from point p1 to p2
 	}

-	public void changeTurtleImage(){
+	// updates location / orientation of turtle image on screen public void changeTurtleImage(){
 		// TODO: implement
 	}

-	public void clearScreen(){
+	// called if user inputs "clearscreen" command public void clearScreen(){
 		// TODO: implement
 	}